How Long Does Codeine Stay In Your System? How Long Does Codeine Stay In Your Urine?

 How long does codeine stay in your system, and why is it a controlled substance?
 Codeine is the most commonly taken opioid medication.
 It is at the center of the opioid addiction crisis in the United States and thus is highly regulated.
 Its main indication is pain and cough.
 Chronic pain, defined by the International Association for the Study of Pain, is pain persisting beyond the standard tissue healing time, which is three months.
 The most prevalent causes of non-cancer chronic pain include back pain, fibromyalgia, osteoarthritis, and headache.

-- How Long Does Codeine Stay in Your System? & How Long Does it Take to Feel the Effects?
+How Long Does Codeine Stay in Your System? & How Long Does it Take to Feel the Effects?

 Get Your Life Back